iphytian/KGs_System/README.md

 # KGs_System
-telescope intelligent maintenance support system
+1. telescope intelligent maintenance support system//
-Neo4j is used to construct the knowledge gragh query system, status updata, and node importance.
+2. Neo4j is used to construct the knowledge gragh query system, status updata, and node importance.
-data: node.csv and edge.csv for LAMOST
+3. data: node.csv and edge.csv for LAMOST